Glenelg, South Australia: Reef restoration

 In late 2020, The Nature Conservancy used a large barge to scatter several hundred tonnes of stone across the sea floor about 1 km offshore, to create 2 ha of substrate for a new oyster reef for the native angasi oyster, which had been nearly eliminated in Australian waters by over-harvesting and dredging during the 19th and early 20th centuries.
 Oyster reefs and seagrass beds help to protect coastlines from the effects of storm events and climate change, as well as offering the benefits of greater biodiversity, which helps to protect fish stocks, and protection from extremes of temperatures, which can threaten vulnerable species.

 Politics

 Since 1985 Glenelg has been located in the Electoral district of Morphett for the South Australian House of Assembly.
 It was previously in the seat of Glenelg.
 The current sitting member is Stephen Patterson of the Liberal Party of Australia, who has held the seat since 2018.
-Federally, Glenelg is in the Division of Boothby and is held by Nicolle Flint of the Liberal Party of Australia since 2016.
+Federally, Glenelg is in the Division of Boothby and has been held by Louise Miller-Frost of the Australian Labor Party since the 2022 election.